𝐌𝐞𝐭𝐫𝐨𝐧𝐢𝐝𝐚𝐳𝐨𝐥𝐞 𝐟𝐨𝐫 𝐒𝐚𝐥𝐭𝐰𝐚𝐭𝐞𝐫 𝐀𝐪𝐮𝐚𝐫𝐢𝐮𝐦𝐬:

 Impact on Invertebrates:

-Metronidazole is generally considered safe for use with most invertebrates.
-However, it's still important to use the medication cautiously, as invertebrates can sometimes be more sensitive to chemical treatments.
+Metronidazole is generally considered safe for use with most invertebrates, brittle stars, clams, sponges, shrimp, can be harmed.
+It's important to use the medication cautiously, as some invertebrates can be more sensitive to chemical treatments.
 If the treatment is necessary, it is advisable to isolate the affected fish in a quarantine tank, as this prevents any possible risks to invertebrates.

 Impact on Corals: